crypto-org-chain/cosmos-sdk/docs/architecture/adr-tiered-lock-rewards.md

 ### 1.1 Goal

 Allow users to **lock tokens into a tier** (e.g. 1, 2, or 5 years).
-Locked tokens are **internal to the tier mechanism**: they can only be delegated, undelegated, or redelegated **within** the tier module (like internal liquid-stake tokens that cannot be used outside this system). **To receive any rewards, users must delegate their position to a validator** — this requirement ensures tier lockers provide security to the network.
+Locked tokens are **internal to the tier mechanism**: they can only be delegated or redelegated **within** the tier module (undelegation only after trigger exit); (like internal liquid-stake tokens that cannot be used outside this system). **To receive any rewards, users must delegate their position to a validator** — this requirement ensures tier lockers provide security to the network.
 Users receive:

 - **Base rewards** from normal staking (block rewards, fees) **only when** their tier-locked tokens are delegated to validators.
 - **Bonus rewards** as a **fixed APY** on the locked amount, paid from an **external rewards pool**, **only when** the position is delegated to a validator.

-The tier module holds the locked tokens and is the delegator in `x/staking`; users operate via tier-specific messages (TierDelegate, TierUndelegate, TierRedelegate). **Add to position:** the owner can **add tokens to an existing position** (same `position_id`) as long as exit has **not** been triggered. **Withdraw from tier:** the user can **trigger exit at any time**.
+The tier module holds the locked tokens and is the delegator in `x/staking`; users operate via tier-specific messages (TierDelegate, TierRedelegate; **TierUndelegate is only allowed after the user has triggered exit** — tier lockers cannot voluntarily undelegate while in the tier, so they keep providing security until they leave). **Add to position:** the owner can **add tokens to an existing position** (same `position_id`) as long as exit has **not** been triggered. **Withdraw from tier:** the user can **trigger exit at any time**.
 Once they trigger exit, an **exit commitment** starts (wait X years, depending on tier). **Once that commitment has elapsed**, no more bonus is paid and the user can claim their tokens (after unbonding if delegated).
+To unbond, the user must have triggered exit and then may call **MsgTierUndelegate**.

 ### 1.2 Non-Goals